Imperal Docs

 At publish time

-V14-V22+V24+V31 validators.
-Failing any blocks publishing — your extension never reaches the marketplace until fixed.
+The federal validators run on every package.
+Failing any ERROR-severity rule blocks publishing — your extension never reaches the marketplace until fixed.

 At runtime

-Pre-flight checks on every chat turn (UNKNOWN_SUB_FUNCTION, FABRICATED_ID, scope drift).
+Pre-flight checks on every chat turn (unknown tool, fabricated ID, scope drift, placeholder args).
 Fail-closed.

 📊